prakhargodara/poss-group.github.io/_pages/research.md

 ## Sustainable Mobility On-Demand / Ride-Pooling Dynamics

 On-demand ride-pooling services have the potential to drastically decrease urban traffic, mobility costs, carbon emissions and the need for owning a private car.
-In order to analyze and design on-demand ride-pooling dynamics, we develop and enhance analytical theories and also run numerical simulations.
+In order to analyze and design ride-pooling dynamics, we develop and enhance analytical theories and also run numerical simulations.
 References: [[1]](https://www.sciencedirect.com/science/article/pii/S0965856417316038), [[2]](https://www.pnas.org/content/114/3/462.short), [[3]](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.125.248302), [[4]](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.125.248302), [[5]](https://ieeexplore.ieee.org/abstract/document/6544843)

 Our custom-made simulation framework is written in [Julia](https://docs.julialang.org/en/v1/), runs on [OpenStreetMaps](https://www.openstreetmap.org) and is under active development.
 The project ideas below are still on our todo-list and are potentially well-suited for potential Bachelor and Master thesis'.